vshumilov/rtl8812eu/README.md

 3. If the monitor mode is set by ```iwconfig```, the process is done by calling the old WEXT APIs, so the cfg80211-based ```iw``` may not get the latest status and think the interface is still in managed mode

 ##### Notes About 5MHz
-5MHz support is not in the main branch, I've put that in [another branch here](https://github.com/libc0607/rtl88x2eu-20230815/tree/5mhz_bw).
+EXPERIMENTAL 5MHz support is not in the main branch, I've put that in [another branch here](https://github.com/libc0607/rtl88x2eu-20230815/tree/5mhz_bw).
 It works by fixing the config in the DAC clock setting register (See [this commit](https://github.com/libc0607/rtl88x2eu-20230815/commit/67dbbff1f01b8edd5b532c2a2c6e719452740ff5)), but it still needs testing as there are no register-level documents available and no one knows if those changes will affect the 20/40/80MHz transmission.

 The register value is from the RTL8812CU driver, which works well in 5MHz BW.
 The RTL88x2Cx and RTL88x2Ex share the same internal codename "Jaguar3" so I've just assumed that they have some common register defines, and it works.
 Tested between RTL8812EU and RTL8812CU ([driver](https://github.com/libc0607/rtl88x2cu-20230728)), both TX and RX.

+**Update**:  Some leakage (mirror?) can be observed in the 5MHz mode, and I have no idea how to configure the DAC clock properly as there are no even definitions in .h files.
+So, 5MHz is not recommended.
+However, I'll keep that branch for further research.

 ##### Note about Changing TX Power in Narrowband Modes
 Changing TX power by ```iw``` will not work when injecting with 5/10MHz BW.